Is Online Therapy Effective? Learn How Online CBT & Online EMDR Work

 I've worked in psychological therapy for over 20 years.
 I believe therapy should adapt to modern life.
 People shouldn’t have to travel far or rearrange their entire day just to access psychological support.
 This can lead to struggles with commitment and premature termination of therapy.
 At my practice, Plum Psychology, we often see this dilemma.
 People face the choice of waiting a long time for a local therapist or opting for an online therapist.
 It's a good question to ask: “Is online therapy any good?”

 The short answer is yes.
-With the right setup, training, and expectations, online therapy is just as effective.
+With the right setup, training, and expectations, online therapy can be as effective as in-person therapy.
 In many cases, it is more accessible and sustainable than traditional face-to-face therapy.
-Below, I explain why (with evidence) and what benefits online therapy offers.
-This is especially relevant for busy professionals, those in remote areas, or anyone who values convenience, privacy, and flexibility.
+Below, I explain why (with evidence) and what to consider when trying to choose between in-person and online options.
+This dilemma is particularly common for: busy professionals, those in remote areas, or anyone who values convenience, privacy, and flexibility.
 I will also discuss situations where online therapy may not be suitable.

 A note on terms: 'online therapy' is synonymous with 'teletherapy', 'remote therapy', and 'video therapy'.
 All these terms refer to therapy sessions carried out live on the internet, with a therapist trained in using video-conferencing software.